jac307/MediaArtTutorials/MEDIA2DF3/P2-InClassWork-I.md

    - Geometric or minimalistic
    - Inspired by **Gestalt principles**, **negative space**, or **shape simplification**

 > Each student creates one abstract composition and either the realistic or figurative piece.
 Decide this collaboratively.
+You must **maintain the same aspect ratio** in all of your compositions to ensure visual consistency across the project.

 ---